Yuri010/WordWarden/README.md

 A simple Discord bot which is a Warden of Words!

 ## What does it do?
 This bot is basically a meme, as it allows people to just own and trade in words.
 Be the first to say a word and it is yours..
-Wanna sell it?
+Wanna sell your word(s)?
 Go ahead lol

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)\